genesys-neu/s-plane_security/Testbed/README.md

    ```
 At the DU side, this command starts the benign data collection, sniffing at the interface `enp4s0`. the duration of the experiment is 1800 seconds (30 minutes) and the duration of each test is 300 seconds (5 minutes).
 Output files will be stored in the `DULogs` in the same folder of `AutomatedScripts` folder where the scripts are
  ```
-sudo python3 automated_test_attacker.py -i 192.168.40.1 -if enp4s0 -de 1800 -dt 300 -o ../DULogs/
+sudo python3 automated_test_attacker.py -i 192.168.40.1 -if enp4s0 -de 1800 -dt 300 -o ../AttackerLogs/
  ```
-At the DU side, this command starts synchronization with the DU at its ip address `192.168.40.1` and starts the attacks, sniffing and sending malicious packets at the interface `enp4s0`. the duration of the experiment is 1800 seconds (30 minutes) and the duration of each test is 300 seconds (5 minutes).
+At the Attacker side, this command starts synchronization with the DU at its ip address `192.168.40.1` and starts the attacks, sniffing and sending malicious packets at the interface `enp4s0`. the duration of the experiment is 1800 seconds (30 minutes) and the duration of each test is 300 seconds (5 minutes).
 Output files will be stored in the `AttackerLogs` in the same folder of `AutomatedScripts` folder where the scripts are.

 ### Dataset Generation